Lernstick/DebianLiveCopy/INSTALL.md

 ### Source code

-Choose any directory (e.g. `~/NetBeansProjects`) and clone the project and the dependencies:
+Choose any directory (e.g. `~/NetBeansProjects`) and clone the project and its dependencies:

 ```sh
 mkdir -p ~/NetBeansProjects